NO VIDEO URL

 When it comes to business success, the ability to sell and self-promote is essential – in fact, it’s arguably the most important skill a person can acquire.

 Despite this being the case, the ability to sell is often overlooked.
-Many business owners will tell you that they didn’t go into business to become a salesperson; however their business’ success ultimately rides on their ability to promote their product or service.
+Many business owners will tell you that they didn’t go into business to become a salesperson; however, their business’ success ultimately rides on their ability to promote their product or service.
+Embracing the sales mindset is crucial in this regard, along with developing a growth mindset.

-Why do those who are new to sales struggle to succeed?
+Why do those who are new to the sales mindset struggle to succeed?

 1. The belief that you need to have “the gift of the gab.”